soarcn/COCOQuery/README.md

 #####Image downloading library
  I understand this is important for you, still, other libraries, like Picasso mentioned before can do this quite well.

+ If you want to bring use Picasso with CocoQuery style, like q.id(R.id.image).image("http://img"); you can use ext artifact

  Dependency & Compatibility
 =========
  - *NO* any other dependency.
  - Most of api compatible with AndroidQuery, and ajax related api been removed.
  - Android Api 8+

+ For ext artificat:
+ - OKHttp 1.5 and Picasso 2.2

 Extension
 =========